ARpatterns/SnapAR/puppet_dance/README.md

 In this game, there are poses falling from the top of the screen.
 The player needs to bring the puppet into the same pose as the current falling pose.
 When the falling pose reaches the stage, then the evaluation is triggered.
 If the pose of the controlled puppet is correct, a green light flashes up.
 Otherwise, a red light flashes up to indicate that the pose was wrong.
 After the evaluation, a new pose is spawned and falls from the top of the screen.
 As a visual helper, the tracked hand skeleton is colored in the same color as the body part of the puppet it controls.

-The game consists of two choreographies to different music pieces.
+The game consists of two choreographies.
 The difficulty of the choreographies is gradually increased by adding more changes between subsequent poses.
 The goal is to perform as many correct poses as possible.
 When the choreography is over, the number of correct poses is shown on the screen and an applause sound is played.

 <div align="center">
   <img src="graphics/gameplay.gif" width="300"/>